unixwzrd/oobabooga-macOS/macOS-Install.md

 Once you feel comfortable with your checkpoints and working VENV, you can remove some of the ones you aren't using and this will improve Conda's performance.

-At his point, LLaMA models should start up just fine as long as they are GGML formatted models and you should see a noticeable performance improvement.
+At his point, LLaMA models should start up just fine as long as they are GGUF                      formatted models and you should see a noticeable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.

 Some other numbers, and parameters of note which I have verified through testing.
 If you have others, please let me know and I'll have a look at them and add them is they work well.